-- ▶ Before commencing the journey, carry out a functional check of indicating and lighting equipment, the steering and the brakes. - ▶ If the vehicle has been stationary for a long period (approx. 10 months) have the braking and gas systems checked by an authorised specialist workshop. - ▶ Before commencing the journey and after short interruptions of the journey, ensure that the entrance step is completely retracted. - ▶ Before commencing the journey, secure the hinged pull-down bed. - ▶ Before commencing the journey, open and secure the shades on the windscreen and on the driver's and front passenger's windows. - ▶ Before commencing the journey, remove the television from the support and store it securely. - ▶ Before commencing the journey, place and secure the flat screen and screen support in the initial position.
+- ▶ Before commencing the journey, carry out a functional check of indicating and lighting equipment, the steering and the brakes. - ▶ If the vehicle has been stationary for a long period (approx. 10 months) have the braking and gas systems checked by an authorised specialist workshop. - ▶ Before commencing the journey and after short interruptions of the journey, ensure that the entrance step is completely retracted. - ▶ Before commencing the journey, open and secure the shades on the windscreen and on the driver's and front passenger's windows. - ▶ Before commencing the journey, place and secure the flat screen and screen support in the initial position.
 If the screen holder is installed in a TV cabinet: Close TV cabinet. - ▶ Before commencing the journey, take off the loose sink and drain basin covers and store them securely in the kitchen unit or the wardrobe. - ▶ Before commencing the journey, fix adjustable tables. - ▶ Before commencing the journey, rotate all swivel seats in the direction of travel and lock in position.
-During the journey, the swivel seats must remain locked in place in the direction of travel. - ▶ During the journey, persons are only to sit on the permitted seats (see chapter 4).
+During the journey, the swivel seats must remain locked in place in the direction of travel. - ▶ It is not permitted to stay in the alcove during the journey. - ▶ During the journey, persons are only to sit on the permitted seats (see chapter 4).
 The authorised number of seats is stipulated in the vehicle documents. - Seat belts must be worn by all passengers. - ► Fasten your seat belts before the beginning of the journey and keep them fastened during the journey. - ► Always secure children with the children safety equipment prescribed for the respective height and weight. - ► Factory-set three-point safety belts must be used when attaching child restraint systems. - ► The base vehicle is a commercial vehicle (small truck).
 Adjust your driving technique accordingly. - ▶ In case of underpasses, tunnels or similar obstacles, note the total height of the vehicle (including the roof load). - ▶ In winter, the roof must be free of snow and ice before commencing the journey. - ► Check tyre pressure before a journey or every 2 weeks.
 Wrong tyre pressure causes excessive wear and can lead to damage or even to tyre burst.
 You can lose control of the vehicle. - ▶ Do not operate the heater at petrol stations.
 Danger of explosion! - ▶ Do not operate the heater in closed spaces.
 Danger of suffocation!